annotation/stam/README.md

 ### Class: TextSelection

+A `TextSelection` is a precisely defined slice of the text in a given `TextResource`.
+It typically refers to the exact absolute offsets of a text.
+This structure *SHOULD* be produced as the result of a selection (e.g. by an annotation via a `TextSelector`) and *SHOULD* be added to a reverse index to facilitate search.
+Consider `Offset` an input structure, which appears in serialization and may be formulated in a relative fashion, and `TextSelection` an output structure, which *MUST NOT* be serialized to file and which is formulated in a absolute fashion.

-Instances of this class make up the (reverse) index held by `TextResource`, it *SHOULD NOT* be serialised to file.
-The job of the reverse index, is to link text offsets, for the given resource, back to annotations.
+Instances of `TextSelection` make up the (reverse) for a `TextResource`.
+The job of the reverse index, is to link text offsets back to annotations.
 Usage of the reverse index and this  `TextSelection` class is a *RECOMMENDATION*, implementations *MAY* decide to implement this differently.

-Whenever an annotation on the text is added (i.e. an annotation with a `TextSelector`, or an annotation that indirectly refers to another annotation with a TextSelector), a `TextSelection` *SHOULD* added to the reverse index.

 To facilitate search, implementations are *RECOMMENDED* to keep all `TextSelection`s in the reverse index in sorted order, where the order is based